yujiatay/Vertex/README.md

 # Vertex

-> A Vue.js visualization and management tool for retailers to categorize their customers into demographic groups.
+> A Vue.js visualization and management tool for retailers to categorize their customers into demographics.

 ## Installing